mikekelly/hal_specification/hal_specification.md

 HAL has two main components: Resources and Links.
 * Resources can have their own state, links, and other embedded resources.
-* Links have link relations (rels) that signal how the to interpret the target resource.
+* Links have a link relation (rel) that signals how to interpret the target resource.

 Below is an image illustrating HAL's information model: